gmc-code/PC-microbit-micropython/docs/lessons/For_loops_2.rst

             .. tab-item:: Q1

-                Write a for-loop that converts the code word "ald" to the secret word "dog".
+                Write a for-loop that converts the code word "ald", then scrolls the converted secret word "dog".

                 .. code-block:: python